Interacting with the Diocese: Calendar and Guide

 Check and see what the practice is at your parish vis-à-vis the license cards that are sent by the Bishop’s Office: Some parishes give the cards to the licensed persons after making a copy for the parish files; some keep the original and give a copy to the licensed person.
 The parish administrator should set calendar reminders to renew licenses after three years, or you can put the responsibility on the lay minister to remind you, but the form should be submitted by the church rather than the individual.

-- Dates and process.
-New clergy with parishioners in the discernment process: it’s a good idea to familiarize yourself with Virginia's discernment process, and to make contact with Ed Keithly, Vocational Development Minister, who manages the ordination process, to get a sense of where that person is in the process, and what you might need to know to best serve your parishioner.
+Dates and process.
+New clergy with parishioners in the discernment process: it’s a good idea to familiarize yourself with Virginia's discernment process, and to make contact with Sarah Kye Price, Vocational Development Minister, who manages the ordination process, to get a sense of where that person is in the process, and what you might need to know to best serve your parishioner.